concr/devbox/README.md

 brew install ansible
 </pre>

-## Prerequisites
+## Setup/Start

-You have to edit the `Vagrantfile`
+### Case 1: __without__ local ansible installation (e.g. Windows)

+Start an _ansible_- and _devbox_-VM, then do the provision from the _ansible_-VM.

 <pre>
-config.vm.hostname = "devbox.local"
-config.vm.network "private_network", ip: "10.10.10.5"
+vagrant up
+make devbox
 </pre>

-... a matching entry in `ansible/inventory/hosts`
+Some backround: `make devbox` copies the ansible-playbook and its roles to the _ansible_-VM and runs it with a remote-ssh command from there.
+So the ansible runner connects from within the _ansible_-VM directly to the _devbox_-VM.
+That's the trick, why this case doesn't need a local ansible installation.

+### Case 2: __with__ local ansible installation (e.g. OSX, Linux)

+Start a _devbox_-VM and do the provision from your local machine.

 <pre>
-devbox.local ansible_host=10.10.10.5 ansible_user=vagrant
+vagrant up devbox
+make devbox-local
 </pre>

+## Post installation

-... and following lines in your local `/etc/hosts` for the default vhosts
+Add following lines to your local `/etc/hosts` for the default vhosts

 <pre>
 10.10.10.5 db.admin.devbox.local
 10.10.10.5 info.admin.devbox.local